NĪTI

 • Data plane: actual request handling, storage

-• Infrastructure plane: networking, infra-as-code, ci/cd
+• Infrastructure plane: networking, infra-as-code, CI/CD

 • Observation plane: metrics, logs, traces, alerts

-OLTP (ACID DB) vs OLAP (column store) vs event log (append-only).
+Choose your data model early.
+OLTP vs OLAP vs event log.
 Map each domain entity to the most appropriate store.
 Do not generalize one DB for everything just because it's convenient.

 Design boundaries by business domain; avoid breaking on implementation details.
 For each service: define its contract (API), data ownership (who is the source of truth), and expected load profile.